-After use, PPE should be carefully removed and decontaminated or disposed of into general waste as soon as practicable.
+After use, PPE should be carefully removed and decontaminated (if reusable) or disposed of into general waste as soon as practicable.

 The COVID-19 Delta variant is easily transmissible but the mode of spread is similar to initial strain, it is still droplet, with opportunistic airborne.
 Aerosol generating procedures should be avoided if possible.
 Airborne precautions should be employed when performing aerosol generating procedures, such as postmortem use of oscillating or fast-spinning power tools.

 Airborne precautions include: